Adverben im Deutschen – Erklärungen und Beispiele

 Now, let’s talk about German adverbs of manner.
 As you already know, these adverbs describe the emotion or the condition of an action.
 Logically, we need some examples to illustrate that.
 So, here is a list of German adverbs of manner for you.

-And here are some sentence where we apply our new vocabulary.
+And here are some sentences where we apply our new vocabulary.

 - “Hoffentlich denkst du nicht, dass ich vielleicht dumm wäre.”